Fuse Manufacturer and Vendor Index Listing

 tyco Electronics {reset-able PPTC Fuses}

-{Fuse Manufacturer Index}
+{Fuse Manufacturer top}

 Surge Protector Manufacturers

-List of companies which produce TVS devices {This web site}
+List of companies which produce TVS devices

-Transient Voltage Suppressor: 'TVS', is designed to absorb a transient over-voltage.
 The device may be designed as Uni-Polar device protecting in one direction or a Bi-Polar device protecting the circuit in both directions.
-TVS manufacturers are listed on the Transient Voltage Suppressor page [Nonlinear Resistor Manufacturers].
-TVS devices are used in parallel with the load.

 Citel Inc. {Coaxial Surge Suppressor, Surge Arrester}